underscoreio/essential-slick/src/pages/3-modifying.md

 Auto-incrementing values are inserted by Slick, unless forced.
 The auto-incremented values can be returned from the insert by using `returning`.

 Databases have different capabilities.
-The limitations of each driver is listed in the driver's Scala Doc page.
+The limitations of each profile is listed in the profile's Scala Doc page.

 ## Exercises